tae-tae05/startup/README.md

 - Backend service endpoints - Placeholders for login that stores the current user on the server.
 Endpoints for stored projects.
 Projects are listed on the project page.
 - Front calls service endpoints - I did this using the fetch function.
 ### Database/Login Deliverable
 For this deliverable, I stored both users and projects in the database, and users cannot access projects until they have logged in.
+I turned this in late, so I deployed websocket over this one.
 - MongoDB Atlas Database created - done!
 - Stores data in MongoDB - done!
 - User Registration - creates a new account in the database